InVid Project – In Video Veritas

-In Video Veritas (InVid) is a major research initiative funded by the Horizon 2020 Program of the European Commission.
-The project will offer a Web-based application to automatically identify UGVs on the basis of their relevance, and confirm or reject their credibility using state-of-the-art analytical techniques.
+The In Video Veritas (InVID) project has been a major research initiative funded by the Horizon 2020 Program of the European Union.
+The project developed Web-based applications to automatically identify user-generated videos (UGVs) on the basis of their relevance, and confirm or reject their credibility using state-of-the-art analytical techniques.

-webLyzard will lead the development of the application and the overall system integration, leveraging the existing video retrieval capabilities of its Web Intelligence platform.
-The goal is to identify emerging stories on social networks, automatically verify their content, and clear the professional usage rights with the content creators.
-This will reduce the considerable effort required to investigate the authenticity of online content, and help avoid the unintentional use of manipulated videos by news media outlets.
+webLyzard led the development of InVID’s visual analytics dashboard as well as the overall system integration.
+The corresponding work package leveraged the video retrieval capabilities of webLyzard’s Web intelligence platform.
+Automated methods help identify and visualize emerging stories on social networks.
+Once identified, the system automatically verifies the gathered content.
+It also clears the professional usage rights with content creators.
+Thereby, InVID reduces the considerable effort required to investigate the authenticity of online content.
+It also helps avoid the unintentional use of manipulated videos by news media outlets.

 Certificate of Authenticity

 Manual human assessment of UGVs often relies on anecdotal evidence and intuition, rather than objectively quantifiable criteria.
 Automating this process requires the specification of such criteria, and significant advances in knowledge processing and visual analytics.
-One needs to verify (i) the context of the recording – e.g., the time and location of the event, (ii) the correctness of embedded metadata – e.g., the resolution of the used camera, and (iii) the authenticity of the file – e.g., common artifacts from video editing software.
+Initially, one needs to verify the context of the recording, for example the time and location of the event.
+The system then checks the validity of embedded metadata, for example the resolution of the used camera.
+The final step focuses on the authenticity of the file itself, e.g., common artifacts from video editing software.

-It is also important to identify the individual who recorded the video, whether this person can be contacted for verification and usage rights purposes, whether similar images of the same event are available online, and the extent to which these images are already being discussed via social media platforms.
+It is also important to identify the individual who recorded the video.
+A way to contact this person allows news organizations to verify content and usage rights.
+The system helps to ascertain whether similar images of the same event are available online, and the extent to which social media users already discuss these images via social media platforms.

-In a first step, emerging topics will be identified by means of cluster analysis.
-The content of videos that are relevant in conjunction with these topics will be analyzed, annotated and indexed.
-Based on the annotated metadata elements (user, location, time of recording, etc.) an initial ranking will be compiled.
-The automatic verification process will then check whether the video was already published in a different context, and whether there are any traces of image manipulations.
-For videos that successfully pass this verification process, other InVid components clarify legal issues regarding the use of this video – the identification of the producer, the contractual regulation of associated rights, and a suitable remuneration agreement.
+In a first step, cluster analysis identifies emerging topics.
+The system then analyzes, annotates and indexes the content of related videos.
+The initial ranking relies on annotated metadata elements such as user, location, time of recording, etc. The automatic verification process then checks whether others have published the video in a different context.
+It also investigates whether there are any traces of image manipulations.
+For videos that successfully pass this verification process, other InVid components clarify legal issues regarding the use of this video.
+This includes the identification of the producer, the contractual regulation of associated rights and a suitable remuneration agreement.

-InVID will automate this workflow to provide an authenticity label for UGVs, using the data services and visual analytics tools of the webLyzard Web Intelligence Platform.
-Fully annotated video content will help broadcasters, news agencies, magazine editors, and bloggers to assess the trustworthiness of the material.
+InVID automates this workflow to provide an authenticity label for UGVs, using the data services and visual analytics tools of the webLyzard Web Intelligence Platform.
+Fully annotated video content helps broadcasters, news agencies, magazine editors and bloggers to assess the trustworthiness of the material.